CemWebDev/country-guide/README.md

 # country-guide

 This project is a Country Guide developed using Tailwind CSS and Vanilla JavaScript.
-The application allows users to access basic information about countries.
+This application allows users to access basic information about countries.

 ## Features